alex-code42/mytypescript_website/README.md

 ## Features

-- [ ] You can add products and blog posts with the Headless CMS.
+- [ ] Admins can add products and blog posts with the Contentful Headless CMS.
-- [ ] You can add products to the cart and proceed with checkout.
+- [ ] Users can add products to the cart and proceed with checkout.
 - [ ] Users can read the blog posts.

 ## Technologies Used